How to Greet Visitors: 20+ Examples to Try in Your Destination

 Train your employees

-At the end of the day, Ekstrom nods to the fact that the best tourism ambassadors are inherently good at interpersonal communications.
+Ekstrom nods that the best tourism ambassadors are inherently good at interpersonal communications.
 There are some characteristics that you can’t teach.
 “A true community advocate associate likes to engage,” he says.

-However, you can give colleagues knowledge of visitor greeting techniques to enhance their skills and provide a destination-authentic visitor experiences.
+However, you can teach colleagues visitor greeting techniques to enhance their skills and provide a destination-authentic visitor experience.
 “We need to trust that they can be empowered with the destination knowledge and the brand values to make that engagement genuine,” says Ekstrom.

-Retail Dive reports that almost one-third of front-line employees don’t receive any formal training, and that includes sales greeting techniques.
-However, retail staff training is an area that would benefit from more attention, especially in relation to employing these in-destination tactics.
+Retail Dive reports that almost one-third of front-line employees don’t receive formal training, including sales greeting techniques.
+However, retail staff training is an area that would benefit from more attention, especially about employing these in-destination tactics.
 For example, the Salesforce report found that 44% of consumers usually know more about products than associates.

 “It’s quite a catch-22 in that the more that we train people to be genuine, it almost becomes more disingenuine,” Ekstrom points out.
 “When we’re pressuring people to be authentic, it comes across as inauthentic.”

-But effective ambassador training is easier said than done.
-Retail Dive also reports that 35% of retail employees found their training to be “very effective,” and only 31% felt “extremely engaged” after their training.
+But practical ambassador training is easier said than done.
+Retail Dive also reports that 35% of retail employees found their training “very effective,” and only 31% felt “extremely engaged” after their workout.

 Ekstrom has found one effective training technique: role-playing.
-“I think that destinations and their front-line partners like hotels, restaurants, attractions & local shops are really best served with experience-based training,” he says.
-“No one likes to role-play training activities, but that is exactly what makes them very effective and efficient, because it highlights confusion, misalignment and discomfort.”
+“I think that destinations and their front-line partners like hotels, restaurants, attractions, and local shops are best served with experience-based training,” he says.
+“No one likes to role-play training activities, but that makes them effective and efficient because it highlights confusion, misalignment, and discomfort.”
 It puts your people on the spot and replicates the real-life experience.

 Example: